SASSA appeal to the Independent Tribunal (ITSAA): how it works

 • Your SRD R370 reconsideration has been declined.

-• You disagree with a SASSA decision on a permanent grant (Older Persons, Disability, Child Support, Foster Child, Care Dependency or War Veterans).
+• You disagree with a SASSA decision on a permanent grant such as Older Persons, Disability, Child Support, Foster Child, Care Dependency or War Veterans.

-If ITSAA rules in your favour, SASSA must reinstate the grant and pay any arrears for the months you were eligible.
-For SRD, that means R370 per overturned month, paid as a lump sum into your registered account.
+SASSA reinstates the grant and pays any arrears for the months you were eligible.
+For the SRD, this means R370 per overturned month, paid as a back-pay amount into your registered account.

 Free help

-See also: SRD reconsideration application and SASSA back-pay claims.
+See also: SRD R370 reconsideration and SASSA back-pay claims.

 Subscribe to The Daily Pod